 missing data flows, for example a loss notification has not been received in relation to a Switch; or

-[no valid Energy Contract.]
+no valid Energy Contract.

 Following receipt by the Initiating Supplier of a rejection response where the Associated Supplier responds that it is not the Losing Supplier, the Initiating Supplier shall establish the identity of the correct Losing Supplier and re-send the Initial Request accordingly.